mvolkmann/MyUnixEnv/notes/GoNotes.md

   - changing a package name requires renaming the directory and modifying the `package` statement in all the files
   - why isn't the package name just inferred from the directory name?
+- community packages
+  - have paths that reflect their repository URL
+  - ex. github.com/julienschmidt/httprouter
+  - when installed, these use the URL to determine their path under the `src` directory
+  - avoids path conflicts
+- it is recommended that your own packages go in directories that reflect their eventual URL should they be publish in the future
+  - ex. my packages should be in src/github.com/mvolkmann/my-package-name
+  - other packages would import this with
+    `import "github.com/mvolkmann/mypkg"`
+    and refer to names it exports with a prefix of `mypkg.`
 - the `main` function is the starting point of all Go applications and must in the `main` package
   - this is the only package that does not need to match the name of the directory